LPDI-EPFL/topobuilder/README.rst

   expected shift applied by the system.
 Thus, ``shift_x=-2`` applied to the second helix of a layer, assuming ``default_x_h==11`` will actually shift the helix by 9.
 * ``tilt_<dimension>``: Being ``dimension`` either ``x``, ``y`` or ``z``.
 Tilts the secondary structure over the provided axis (in degrees).
+* ``edge``: 0 (default) means that it doesn't matter if the structure is the first/last structure of the topology, 1 means it has to be and edge structure and -1 means it cannot be an edge structure.
+Logically, only a maximum of two structures can be labeled as 1, and, at least two topologies need to not be -1.

 ``motifs``
 **********